MPD: Man charged after killing suspected auto thief

 MEMPHIS, Tenn. — A Memphis man is behind bars after police say he shot and killed a man who he believed was trying to break into his car on Friday in South Memphis.

 Police say it happened Feb.
-4 at a townhome on the 900 block of Mason Street when Gabriel Borders heard his car alarm go off and saw someone trying to break into his car.
+4 at a townhome on Mason Street in South Memphis when Gabriel Borders heard his car alarm go off and saw someone trying to break into his car.

 Neighbors say they heard gunshots and moments later, saw Borders with an AK-style rifle in his hands, according to the crime report.